 Our flexibility is one of our biggest strengths: you are free to decide how many decision rounds students should play, whether to use our ready-to-use presentation material, what information is shown to students while playing or even which options to activate in the game scenario.

 Our simulations can be run anywhere, anytime, with groups of any size.
-You are no longer dependent on COVID-related regulations, as the simulation is web-based and can be played online, face-to-face or in a blended format!
+You are no longer dependent on external regulations, as our simulations are web-based and can be played online, face-to-face or in a blended format!

 We have run the game with thousands of students across multiple campuses at the same time and the experience is just as engaging and beneficial for participants.
 If you don’t know where to start from, let us guide you through our communication tools and long experience facilitating virtually.